redux-observable/redux-observable/docs/recipes/Cancellation.md

     );
 ```

-Here we placed the `.takeUntil()` after inside our `.mergeMap()`, but after our AJAX call; this is important because we want to cancel only the AJAX request, not stop the Epic from listening for any future actions.
+Here we placed the `.takeUntil()` inside our `.mergeMap()`, but after our AJAX call; this is important because we want to cancel only the AJAX request, not stop the Epic from listening for any future actions.

 ***